Manny-S-18/pythonprojects/README.md

-# pythonprojects
+# Mansimran Singh's Projects

-Uploading all work in Python
+A portfolio of all projects related to Python and my journey to strengthen this skillset